seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 *  Go to the bottom (or top) of the current open file:

      ```
-      type 'Q' to go to the bottom, 'q' to go to the top
+      type 'G' to go to the bottom, 'g' to go to the top
      ```

 *  "Colorized" text display in `less`